Justice done as England win after freak run out

-Wellington, March 4, 2018 (AFP) - - Justice was done for England with a freakish run out which set up their four-run win over New Zealand in the third one-day international in Wellington, with the tourists' captain Sunday acknowledging the lucky turn.
+Wellington (AFP) - Justice was done for England with a freakish run out which set up their four-run win over New Zealand in the third one-day international in Wellington, with the tourists' captain Sunday acknowledging the lucky turn.

 Mitchell Santner was in a potentially match-winning partnership with Kane Williamson when he was run out after the ball deflected on to the stumps from a dropped caught-and-bowled chance.